 We’re still in the bumper/ramp stage of bowling, but my kids think it’s great for a change of pace.
 During the summer, you can sign up for Kids Bowl Free and your children can bowl two free games every day!
 Sign up HERE!
-In 2022, the Kids Bowl Free is running from mid April until September at Penndel!
-(Just pay for shoe rental.)
-It’s at other lanes too, but Penndel seems to have the longest “season.”
+We like to do the Penndel bowling because it usually has the longest season out of the nearby locations to us, AND it’s close to the McDonald’s with the indoor play area.

 We love visiting our local libraries!
 Obviously, you’ll want to pick out some books, but there’s even more to do than that!
-And as of the end of April, Penn’s Little Village (Langhorne) and Career Corner (Yardley) are OPEN again!
+Last April, Penn’s Little Village (Langhorne) and Career Corner (Yardley) reopened!
 Read THIS post for more details on the children’s areas in several Bucks County libraries, including photos of the activities that are typically available.
 There are also usually grab n’ go crafts to take home, and some libraries even have games that you can borrow.
 We usually also pick out a DVD or video game.
 So between our time spent there, a craft, new movie to watch, and books to read, it can really fill up the day!

 Be sure to check the Bucks County Free Library calendar for events like storytimes!

 Note: All of the Bucks County libraries are closed on Sundays.